What Is NFPA 70E?

 - Certain electrical installations under the exclusive control of an electric utility.

-How can I find the actual text of NFPA 70E?
+Where Can I Find the Text of NFPA 70E?

 Print copies of the standard can be purchased directly from the NFPA at their website.
 A "Handbook" version of the standard includes the full text of the standard, along with informative explanations and illustrations.
 The NFPA also hosts the text of the standard on their website, where it can be read (but not printed or saved) at no charge after registration.

-What's the difference between the NEC, NFPA 70, and NFPA 70E?
+What Are the Differences Between the NEC, NFPA 70, and NFPA 70E?

 NFPA 70 discusses requirements for the design and installation of electrical systems.
 Because its users are mostly electricians and engineers, and the standard addresses technical issues, this standard can be difficult for non-experts to understand.
 At the same time, many parts of the United States have adopted this standard into their local building codes, making compliance with the NEC a legal requirement in those jurisdictions.